> Steeleye Span > Songs > Alison Gross

 Lizzie was deeply interested in the interfaces between the worlds of ordinary folk, of those who practised the Black Arts in league with the Devil, and—as in this ballad—of those of the Scottish fairies, an amoral, unpredictable tribe of whom Stanley Robertson says, “We call them the Guid Folk—because they can dee you an awful lot of damage” (Barrie’s dangerously vicious Tinker Bell being a prime depiction).
 The hero of the song can count himself lucky that the Queen of the Fairies took pity on him, even as a much-desired witch’s pet (although, as Child observed, the Scottish Queens are reputed to be more favourably inclined to help humans enchanted by their subjects).
 Stanley Robertson comments that Lizzie started singing this late in life and probably derived it from print.

 Elspeth Cowie learned Alison Cross from Lizzie Higgins when she lived in Aberdeen.
-She sang it as part of the band Seannachie on the 1994 Greentrax anthology of songs from the Tron Tavern, Edinburgh, Ceilidh House Sessions, and on her 2000 CD Naked Voice.
+She sang it as member of the band Seannachie on the 1994 Greentrax anthology of songs from the Tron Tavern, Edinburgh, Ceilidh House Sessions, and on her 2000 CD Naked Voice.
 She also sang it at Celtic Connections at the Glasgow Royal Concert Hall in January 2001.
 This concert was released a year later on the Greentrax CD Scots Women.

 Malinky sang Alison Cross in 2000 on their Greentrax album Last Leaves.
 This track was also included in 2007 on the WildGoose anthology Songs of Witchcraft and Magic.
 A live recording from Glasgow Royal Concert Hall at Celtic Connections 2000 was was included in 2019 on the bonus CD of their 20th anniversary album Handsel.
 They noted: